13 Best Paintings at the Prado Museum

 • Date: 1426

-• Location: Room 056B of the Prado Museum
+• Location: Room 056B of the Prado

 10. The Surrender of Breda, by Diego Velázquez

-The Surrender of Breda, by Diego Velázquez| ©FeelM
+The Surrender of Breda, Diego Velázquez| ©FeelM

-The Surrender of Breda, by Diego Velázquez| ©FeelM
+The Surrender of Breda, Diego Velázquez| ©FeelM

 To understand this painting by the master Velázquez, it is necessary to understand its historical context.
 At the end of the 16th century, the Netherlands was immersed in what was known as the Eighty Years' War, in which they wanted to gain independence from Spain.
 The city of Breda belonged to the Netherlands until King Philip IV decided to take it back.

-The scene represents the moment when, once conquered, the nobles ceded sovereignty to the Spanish.
+The scene represents the moment when, once conquered, the nobles ceded sovereignty to the Spaniards.
 King Philip IV wanted to immortalise the moment, so he commissioned Velázquez to paint The Surrender of Breda on a large scale to decorate the Buen Retiro Palace.

 • Author: Diego Velázquez